 Can I port my number out of CallRail?

 Absolutely.
 If you wish to port your number out to another provider, the receiving provider will assist you with initiating the port.
-Due to issues outside our control, the process typically takes 4-6 weeks.
+Due to processes outside our control, the process typically takes 4-6 weeks.
 During this time, do not close your CallRail account until you have confirmed that the port has completed successfully.

 Which numbers can be ported?